 Rising industry interest

-Despite disruptions to in-person events during the pandemic, increased interest and investment in horse racing has contributed to growing employment (up 1.6%) and establishment (up 3.9%) numbers within the sector.
-The number of internet vacancies have also recovered for all key occupations to pre-2020 levels.
+Despite disruptions to in-person events during the pandemic, increased interest and investment in horse racing has contributed to growing employment (up 1.6%) and establishment (up 3.9%) numbers within the sector, with the number of internet vacancies having recovered for all key occupations to pre-2020 levels.
+Industry growth is also interdependent with demand for value chain workforces, including feed merchants, farmers, saddleries, leather makers, veterinarians, farriers, PPE suppliers, horse float manufacturers and float drivers.

 Varying trading conditions in recent years